OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I collaborated with other senior leaders to ensure I was aware of all major initiatives at Octopus and could account for them in my own initiatives.
 - I identified a significant problem/opportunity and created a lasting best-fit solution that aligned with our strategy.
 - Instead of simply patching or extending an existing solution that was not fit for purpose anymore, my contribution opened up a whole new area of strategic possibility.
-- I participate in our code review and interview processes, and provide feedback as to how they can be improved regularly.
+- I regularly participated in our code review and interview processes and provided feedback on how they could be improved.

 </details>